Schools Of Choice

 - What are the Farmington Public School 's School of Choice options?

-a) Intra-District School of Choice is for residents of the Farmington Public School District only.
+a) Intra-District Transfer is for residents of the Farmington Public School District only.
 Proof of residency is required.

-b) Section 105 is a School of Choice option for residents that fall under the auspices of the Oakland County ISD.
+b) Section 105 is a Limited School of Choice option for non-residents that fall under the auspices of the Oakland County ISD.
 Proof of residency is required.

 All Schools of Choice options are determined by the Board of Education on an annual basis